In the UK, it’s against the law to own certain types of dog. These are the:

 Example If your dog matches many of the characteristics of a Pit Bull Terrier, it may be a banned type.

-You have a banned dog
+If you have a banned dog

 If you have a banned dog, the police or local council dog warden can take it away and keep it, even if: